psykomal/psygo/content/posts/load-balancing-in-nginx/index.md

 Check this [article](https://blog.cloudflare.com/the-sad-state-of-linux-socket-balancing/) for a deeper discussion and numbers of how the load balancing plays, and also some of the issues with this approach.
 Unfortunately in high-load situations, the latency distribution might degrade even for SO_REUSEPORT.
 The best approach seems to be to use epoll with FIFO behavior.
 Cloudflare seems to address these issues in its NGINX replacement, [Pingora](https://blog.cloudflare.com/how-we-built-pingora-the-proxy-that-connects-cloudflare-to-the-internet/).

 ### Closing Notes

 - We have seen nginx basic internals and how the load is distributed among its workers.
 What is Socket Sharding and how it works
-- The nginx code of whether the accept is called by worker threads or a different thread is still unclear but seems like the probability is on the former.
-Needs to be looked at deeper, for another post!
-However, I am still satisfied to learn about the different ways of doing this, and makes me only more curious.
 - nginx thread pools are something interesting to look at next
 - Scaling accept is another interesting area.
 How does the kernel maintain incoming connections in a queue and what is its limit